Atlanta/Fulton County Uncontested Divorce

 We e-file all of the documents in Fulton County cases and the filing fee and all e-filing costs are included in the court costs of $270.
 E-filing the divorce documents helps to move your divorce through the Fulton County court system more rapidly so that you can get on with your life.

-You simply will not find a more efficient, fast and affordable process from any other attorney for a Fulton County uncontested divorce.
+You simply will not find a more efficient, fast and affordable process from any other attorney for an uncontested divorce in Atlanta.

 - Georgia Child Support Calculation